 Once our investigations are complete, we will write to you with our response.
 This will be either a final response or an offer letter depending on the circumstances of your complaint.

 A final response will set out clearly the firm’s decision and the reasons for it and is:

 Complaints that can be settled to your satisfaction within 3 business days can be recorded and communicated differently.

 Where we consider a complaint to be resolved to your satisfaction under this section, we will promptly send you a ‘Summary Resolution Communication’, being a written communication from us which:

-In addition to sending you a Summary Resolution Communication, we may also use other methods to communicate the information where we
+In addition to sending you a Summary Resolution Communication, we may also use other methods to communicate the information where

 We will consider a complaint closed when we have made our final response to you.
 This does not prevent you from exercising any rights you may have to refer the matter to the Financial Ombudsman Service.

 We hope that you will be satisfied with our response but if you remain dissatisfied, you may refer the matter to the Financial Ombudsman Service, but you must do so within 6 months of the date of our final response letter.
 We will co-operate fully with the Ombudsman in resolving any complaints made against us and agree to be bound by any awards made by the Ombudsman.
 The firm undertakes to pay promptly any fees levied by the Ombudsman.
-You may contact them
+You may contact them by

-By calling: 0800 023 4567 (free for most people ringing from a fixed line) or 0300 123 9123 (cheaper for those calling using a mobile) or 020 7964 0500 (if calling from abroad)
+Phone: 0800 023 4567 (free for most people ringing from a fixed line) or 0300 123 9123 (cheaper for those calling using a mobile) or 020 7964 0500 (if calling from abroad)

 We are required by the FCA to report on the number and types of complaints that we have received and when these complaints have been closed.
 We are required to use the FCA’s standard Complaints Form and electronic reporting procedure via the Firms Online service.